* Brent crude falls to 2018-low before recovering some losses

 * Forties pipeline outage, China imports provide some support

-* The U.S. shale revolution: http://tmsnrt.rs/2EtJgen (Adds China imports, updates prices)
+* The U.S. shale revolution: http://tmsnrt.rs/2EtJgen (Recasts, adds comment on U.S. output, updates prices)

-Brent crude futures were at $65.39 per barrel at 0525 GMT, down 12 cents, or 0.2 percent, from the previous close.
-Brent slipped to its lowest for the year at $65.12 a barrel early in the session.
+Brent crude futures were at $65.51 per barrel at 0721 GMT, flat from their last close and up from a 2018-low of $65.12 a barrel reached early in the session.

-Some support on Thursday came from the second outage in as many months on the 450,000 barrels per day (bpd) Forties pipeline network, Britain's biggest, which supplies much of the crude underpinning Brent futures, as well as record Chinese January imports of 9.57 million bpd.
+Support on Thursday came from the second outage in as many months on the 450,000 bpd Forties pipeline network, Britain's biggest, which supplies much of the crude underpinning Brent futures, although operator Ineos said it would likely restart the pipeline by Thursday.

 Until the early 2000s, the United States was oil starved, importing a peak of 12 million bpd.